DCotterill/halixia-hugo/content/ma/nutritional-therapy-198.md

 layout: static
 ---

-Support for a healthier relationship with food
+Support for a healthier relationship with food.

 Nutritional therapy is the practice of using food, supplements and healthy diets, tailored towards helping you reach your health goals through a healthy relationship with food.